hungnguyen10897/PyMongo_Parquet/README.md

 ```
 python mongodb_gridfs_operator.py export -e compass -p .*G4.*
 ```
-MongoDB comes with [Compass](https://www.mongodb.com/products/compass), a visual/ analytic tool to view your data.
+MongoDB comes with [Compass](https://www.mongodb.com/products/compass), a visual/analytic tool to view your data.
 However, only the metadata makes sense in Compass since we store the actual data in form of binary of parquet files.
-The collection containing metadata is: your_database_name/ your_bucket_name/ files.
-In my case, myDB/ fs/ files:
+The collection containing metadata is: your_database_name/your_bucket_name/files.
+In my case, myDB/fs/files:

 ![alt text](https://github.com/hungnguyen10897/PyMongo_Parquet/blob/master/Images/Capture0.PNG "Compass capture 1")
 <br/>